duckdb/duckdb-web/docs/sql/indexes.md

 ---
 DuckDB currently uses two index types:

 * A [min-max index](https://en.wikipedia.org/wiki/Block_Range_Index) is automatically created for columns of all [general-purpose data types](/docs/sql/data_types/overview).
+These indexes are persisted.
 * An [Adaptive Radix Tree](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.674.248&rep=rep1&type=pdf) is mainly used to ensure primary key constraints and to speed up point and very highly selective (i.e., < 0.1%) queries.
-Such an index can be defined using `CREATE INDEX` and it is automatically created for columns with a `UNIQUE` or `PRIMARY KEY` constraint.

-Indexes are currently [not persistent](https://github.com/cwida/duckdb/issues/693).
-Min-max indexes, unique and primary key indexes are rebuilt upon startup while user-defined adaptive radix tree indexes are discared.
+Such an index is automatically created for columns with a `UNIQUE` or `PRIMARY KEY` constraint and can be defined using `CREATE INDEX`.
+Currently, Adaptive Radix Tree indexes are [not persistent](https://github.com/cwida/duckdb/issues/693).
+Unique and primary key indexes are rebuilt upon startup, while user-defined indexes are discarded.

 # Create Index